mk-conn/structured-file-copy/README.md

 ## Why this in PHP and not just use given commandline linux/unix tools?

 * Well...
-I like it like this: `structure-copy copy:struct --file-type=image --sort=date:year --sort=date:month`
+I like it like this: `sfc copy --include=type:image --sort=by:date:year,by:date:month` instead of
-  instead of
   `find -type | xargs... err what?.. err.. what was the next unix tool to pipe and filter files or types...? *sigh* Lets have a look on stack-overflow 😊`
 * I primarly use it to copy photos and videos from my camera/phone into my local library which I have sorted by year and